 What should be Measured?

 It's vital to remember that the metrics list should be defined on a case-by-case basis before we begin.
-It is an outrageous waste of time and effort to merely track whatever a project management tool gives or a software development framework recommends, or to blindly duplicate the metrics provided from another project.
+It is an outrageous waste of time and effort to merely track whatever a project management tool gives or a software development framework/model recommends, or to blindly duplicate the metrics provided from another project.

 Avoid metrics that don't answer specific questions from project stakeholders or have no possible impact on the project process.
 A real-time processing system, for example, will place a strong emphasis on performance measurements, but a distributed asynchronous system will place a strong emphasis on availability.